Title: | Using CF-Compliant Calendars with Climate Projection Data |

 This function gives exact results for time series where the nominal

-unit of separation between observations in the time series is exact in terms of the
+unit of separation between observations in the time series is exact in

-the calendar (the exception being the 360_day
+and dependent on the calendar (the exception being the 360_day

-calendar, where the
+calendar,

 implementation.